ProtyayMnd50/Crypto_Saathi/README.md

 - **NextUI**: For responsive and modern UI components.
 - **Zustand**: For simplified state management.
 - **ReactApexCharts**: For rendering interactive charts.
+- **Tanstack Query**: For efficient and declarative server-state management, including caching and updates.
 - **Coingecko API**: For retrieving cryptocurrency data.

 ## Getting Started